-NIGMS uses third-party services and social media such as Facebook, Twitter, AddThis, and bit.ly as a way to communicate and interact with you.
-Your activity on these sites is governed by the security and privacy policies of those sites.
-When you use them, you are often sharing information with the general public, other users, and/or the group operating that site or application.
-We recommend you review the privacy policies of these sites before using them to ensure you understand how these third-party sites and applications might use your information.
+We use third-party services and social media such as Facebook, Twitter, Pinterest, and YouTube as ways to communicate with you.
+The security and privacy policies of these sites governs your activity on them.
+When you use them, you’re often sharing information with the general public, other users, and the group operating that site or application.
+We recommend you review the privacy policies of these third-party sites and applications to ensure you understand how they might use your information.
 You may be able to adjust the privacy settings on your account.

-nigms.nih.gov domain, you will encounter Web pages that employ "cookies."
-A cookie is a small file that a Web site transfers to your computer's hard disk allowing our servers to "remember" specific information about your visit.
+nigms.nih.gov domain, you’ll encounter webpages that employ "cookies."
+A cookie is a small file that a website transfers to your computer's hard disk drive, allowing our servers to remember specific information about your visit.

-There are two types of cookies, single session (temporary) and multisession (persistent).
-The Office of Management and Budget Memo allows Federal agencies to use session and persistent cookies.
+There are two types of cookies: single session (temporary) and multisession (persistent).
+The Office of Management and Budget (OMB) memorandum allows federal agencies to use both session and persistent cookies.

-Session Cookies: We use session cookies within our publications site.
-These cookies let our server keep track of the items in your order.
-The OMB Memo 10-22 guidance defines our use of session cookies as "Usage Tier 1—Single Session."
-The policy says, "This tier encompasses any use of single session web measurement and customization technologies."
+Cookies:Session cookies last only while your web browser is open.
+Once you close your browser, the cookie disappears.
+We use session cookies within our publications site so that our server can keep track of the items in your order.
+The OMB memorandum 10-22 guidance defines our use of these cookies as Usage Tier 1—Single Session.
+The memo states that this tier "encompasses any use of single session web measurement and customization technologies."

-Persistent Cookies: We use persistent cookies to enable Webtrends, Google Analytics, and ForeSee to perform the activities described in the “About Information This Web Site Collects” section above.
-Persistent cookies remain on your computer between visits to the NIGMS Web site until they expire.
-The OMB memorandum 10-22 guidance defines our use of persistent cookies as "Usage Tier 2—Multi-session without Personally Identifiable Information (PII)."
-The policy says, "This tier encompasses any use of multi-session Web measurement and customization technologies when no PII is collected."
+Information This Website Collects section above.
+Persistent cookies remain on your computer between visits to our website until they expire.
+The OMB memorandum 10-22 guidance defines our use of these cookies as Usage Tier 2—Multisession Without Personally Identifiable Information (PII).
+The memo states that this tier "encompasses any use of multisession web measurement and customization technologies when no PII is collected."

 This page last reviewed on